Henry Cookson

-Henry John R Cookson, FRGS (born 16 September 1975) is a British polar explorer and adventurer.
+Henry John Richard Cookson, FRGS (born 16 September 1975) is a British polar explorer and adventurer.
 On 19 January 2007 he, alongside fellow Britons Rory Sweet and Rupert Longsdon, and their Canadian polar guide Paul Landry, became the first team to reach the southern pole of Inaccessibility (POI) by foot, the last visitors being a research team using tracked vehicles & planes in 1965.

 Early life

 He was born in Wimbledon and attended the Ecole de Roche, Harrow School, and the University of Newcastle upon Tyne.
 He briefly worked at investment bank Goldman Sachs.

 Scott Dunn Polar Challenge

 In 2005 he was persuaded to enter the Scott Dunn Polar Challenge as the third member of Team Hardware, alongside Rory Sweet and Rupert Longsdon.
-Despite all being novice polar explorers, they defied the odds and won the gruelling 360 mile race to the magnetic north pole, breaking the course record in the process and finishing four hours ahead of the nearest competitors, a team of a Royal Marine and two Army Commandos.
+Despite all being novice polar explorers, they defied the odds and won the gruelling 360 mile race to the magnetic North Pole, breaking the course record in the process and finishing four hours ahead of the nearest competitors, a team of a Royal Marine and two Army Commandos.